For those interested in...

 Receiving COLL 300 Credit

-Taught by Professor David Trichler, former Special Assistant to USAID’s Chief Economist and currently Director of Operations for the Institute for the Theory & Practice of International Relations at W&M, the course will accompany local partners to better understand what is development, the theories of social change underlying development practices, and the importance of the voice of the participants in development.
+Taught by Professor Jake Sims, Senior Manager for Sustainable Development Programs with AIDDATA, the course will accompany local partners to better understand what is development, the theories of social change underlying development practices, and the importance of the voice of the participants in development.
 No prior language / course requirements.
-DevOrth Syllabus Sept 2017.pdf

-Join the Development Orthodoxy: Field Study in Guatemala expedition in May 2018!
-A two week, 3 credit course that will help students systematically explore how development theory has shaped development practice through embedding with a local rural community in the Sikabe region of Guatemala.
+Join the Development Orthodoxy: Field Study in Guatemala expedition in May 2019!
+A two week, 3 credit course that will help students systematically explore how development theory has shaped development practice through embedding with a local rural community in the Sikaabe region of Guatemala.

 Want to see what it's like on-site?

 There is a required 1 credit course